|

 Each JMS provider supplies a set of message factories with its

-Session object for creating instances of messages.
+object for creating instances of messages.
 This allows

 a provider to use message implementations tailored to its specific needs.